spiechu/timespan-smarty-modifier/README.md

 ## Installation

 All You need to do to use modifier is to put `modifier.timespan.php` into Your Smarty plugin folder.
 For the sake of readability, modifier file has been thrown into separate plugin folder instead of Smarty's `Smarty/libs/plugins` one.
-If You want to do that as well, use `$smarty->addPluginsDir('yourpluginsfolder');`.
+If You want to do that as well, use `$smarty->addPluginsDir('yourpluginsfolder');` in Your Smarty configuration section.

+Library also needs to be registered for autoload.
+It uses standard SplClassLoader, for example:

+    require_once 'SplClassLoader.php';
+    $classLoader = new SplClassLoader('Spiechu\TimeSpan' , 'library');
+    $classLoader->register();

 ## Usage